hipe/tmx/autonomous_component_system/doc/issues/005-the-master-list-of-sections.md

   • their order with respect to each other
   • the superset of their wording (see more on this below)
   • their constituency (there can be no "major section" not listed here.)
+  • note: empty sections can be listed/omitted at author's discretion.

 we provide the list first and then in the following sections we will explain the exact rationale behind its structure.